Unique Steady-State Squeezing in a Driven Quantum Rabi Model

 To interpret this squeezing we introduce the operators $\hat x = (\hat a + \hat a^\dagger)/\sqrt{2\omega}$ and $\hat p = \sqrt{\omega}(\hat a - \hat a^\dagger)/\sqrt{-2}$ {such that}

 This Hamiltonian describes an abstract harmonic oscillator with a modified frequency $ \omega\sqrt{1-g^2/g_c^2}$ and a unit mass.
-Approaching then the critical point amounts to opening the abstract harmonic oscillator which leads to squeezing with respect to the physical harmonic oscillator~\cite{gietka2022squeezing} (the ground state of a given harmonic oscillator is a squeezed ground state of a harmonic oscillator with a different frequency).
-This means that if the measurement is performed in the basis of the physical harmonic oscillator described by $\hat x$ and $\hat p$, increasing the coupling will lead to redistribution of uncertainties between $\hat x$ and $\hat p$.
+Approaching then the critical point amounts to opening the abstract harmonic oscillator which leads to squeezing with respect to the non-interacting harmonic oscillator~\cite{gietka2022squeezing} $\omega \hat a^\dagger \hat a$ (the ground state of a given harmonic oscillator is a squeezed ground state of a harmonic oscillator with a different frequency).
+This means that if the measurement is performed in the basis of the non-interacting harmonic oscillator described by $\hat x$ and $\hat p$, increasing the coupling will lead to redistribution of uncertainties between $\hat x$ and $\hat p$.
 Therefore, the lower the effective frequency, the larger the spread $\Delta \hat x$.
 In particular, for $g=g_c$ the spread $\Delta \hat x$ is infinite and $\Delta \hat p$ becomes $0$ as the Hamiltonian describes an abstract free particle whose eigenstates are that of the abstract momentum.

-In this manuscript, we present a method that allows to treat a driven (and dissipative) quantum Rabi model close to the critical point and show how it can be used to generate (steady-state) squeezing of the harmonic oscillator excitations and its dynamics.
+In this manuscript, we present how a driven (and dissipative) quantum Rabi model close to the critical point can generate (steady-state) squeezing of the harmonic oscillator excitations and its dynamics.
 Such squeezing has the unique property of time-independent uncertainties which might be crucial for several quantum technologies.
 We start with the closed quantum Rabi model, subsequently, we consider an open and driven system, and finally, we show how increasing the number of spins (Dicke model) leads to enhanced squeezing.
 We conclude by identifying potential applications of the presented squeezing mechanism and discussing possible platforms for the implementation of the protocol.